 Plaque wears away at tooth enamel in a process known as “demineralization.”
 Fluoride is a naturally occurring mineral that promotes remineralization of enamel, thereby strengthening the teeth and helping protect them against decay.
 Fluoride can also help reverse early stages of tooth decay.

 Children with newly-erupted teeth (especially permanent teeth) can benefit a great deal from fluoride exposure, but adults should make sure their teeth come in contact with it too.
 The safe and easy way is to use fluoride toothpaste.
-Additionally, there are a number of gels, rinses, and in-office fluoride treatments that can do the trick!
+Additionally, there are a number of gels, rinses, and in-office fluoride treatments that can to do the trick!